Table of Contents

 Urban Local Bodies:

 Urban local governance is facilitated through Municipalities and Municipal Corporations, depending on the population and revenue of the urban area.
-These bodies are responsible for providing essential services such as water supply, sanitation, waste management, and urban planning within their jurisdiction.
+These bodies are responsible for providing essential services such as water supply, sanitation, waste management, and urban planning in their jurisdiction.

 Comparison between Rural and Urban Local Bodies: